ibehave-ibots/iBOTS-Developing-Data-Analysis-Projects/session2/exercises.md

 ## Creating CLIs with Python

-While scripts are valuable tools for automating tasks, Command-Line Interfaces (CLIs) make scripts more powerful and user-friendly, allowing for easier use.
+There are several ways to run automated tasks in Python.
+Two of the more common approaches are using scripts and Command-Line Interfaces (CLIs).
+While they share some similarities, CLIs make scripts more powerful and user-friendly, allowing for easier use.

 Here are the key differences between scripts and CLIs: